-LETTER DESIGNATION EXPLANATION AG Aegrotat Ungraded Pass: Granted by the Academic Standards Committee to a student who, for exceptional reasons, was unable to complete a course in the final term of study.
+LETTER DESIGNATION EXPLANATION AG Aegrotat Ungraded Pass: See below for the detailed Aegrotat Policy.
 AU Audit Non-credit: Attendance recognized.
 EX Extension Temporary designation for course in which a student has been granted an extension for course work.
 CIP Course in Progress Temporary designation for course in which the grade has not yet been recorded.
+P Pass Competency: Used only when a letter grade is deemed inappropriate.

-Р Pass Competency: Used only when a letter grade is deemed inappropriate.
 R Retake Course subsequently retaken.
 W Withdrawal Granted by the College when, because of exceptional circumstances, the student was unable to complete the course.